ye-spencer/ye-spencer/README.md

 ### Metal membership cards that can scan and grant access to things

+### Map of average Chipotle chicken bowl cost by country, can use API or selenium to find it

 Feel free to take any of these ideas, these are simply ideas that I think will be fun and/or benefit society in some way.